 The child you send off to college is not the one who returns College changes kids, usually in a good way.
 They grow up, take on some semblance of responsibility and come home with more of their own ideas.
 Get used to it.

 Rarely is a college a perfect fit As the parent, you have to know which complaints to ignore and which need your attention.
-Time often fixes what’s wrong as your teen makes some friends, settles into her new routine and figures out her roommate.
+Time often fixes what’s wrong as your teen makes some friends, settles into their new routine and figures out their roommate.

-There are keys to a successful weekend visit Take him shopping—for snack food, clothes, dorm room supplies.
-Feed him well.
-Cut out by 10 PM at the latest so he has time to hang out with his friends.
+There are keys to a successful weekend visit Take them shopping—for snack food, clothes, dorm room supplies.
+Feed them well.
+Cut out by 10 PM at the latest so they have time to hang out with their friends.
 Plan breakfast for some time around noon if you want conversation with your meal.

 College makes kids self-absorbed This is an unintentional consequence of having to take care of yourself.